GeekOnSkates/Textris/README.md

 of the classic video game Tetris.
 In case you don't know, Tetris is possibly the most iconic puzzle game of all time.
-Many systems had ports of it back in the 80s and 90s, and
+Many systems had ports of it back in the 80s and 90s, and even today people are still building Tetris clones in tons of different languages and platforms.

 ## Technical details